 The Board regularly reviews the risks to which the Group is exposed and ensures through its meetings and regular reporting that these risks are minimised as far as possible.
-Details of how the directors mitigate these risks can be found in the Strategic Report on pages 5 and 6.
+Details of how the directors mitigate these risks can be found in the Strategic Report.